IQSS/dataverse/doc/sphinx-guides/source/admin/consents.rst

 .. list-table:: Available options for SEND_NEWSLETTER_EMAIL action type
    :widths: 25 50
+   :header-rows: 1

    * - KEY
      - VALUE
    * - email
-     - {Email address to the person that manages subscriptions for the newsletter}
+     - Email address to the person that manages subscriptions for the newsletter

 Editing consents
 -----------------